reruo321/CPP-STL-Practice/README.md

 ### Containers
 Storages for objects and data.
 Example: set, list, vector, ...
 ### Functors
 Classes that overload function call operator.
+It overloads operator().
 ### Iterators
 Process on a sequence of values.